brucemack/brucemack.github.io/ampersand/index.md

 * The [ability to collect donations](https://www.allstarlink.org/about/donate.php) necessary to support the infrastructure for this large network.

-Strictly speaking, the Asterisk PBX server is _one implementation_ of the IAX2 protocol, but it is not a required component of the ASL network.
+Strictly speaking, the Asterisk PBX server is _just one implementation_ of the IAX2 protocol, but it is not a required component of the ASL network.
 Any network participant who is a licensed